The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 In addition to establishing your mission statement, your online marketplace business plan describes the strategy you will use to launch, sustain, and grow your business.
 Developing a thorough business plan will prepare you to:

-Present your business to investors
+- Present your business to investors

-Outline your financial projections for the next 18-24 months
+- Outline your financial projections for the next 18-24 months

-Focus on the right tasks and next steps
+- Focus on the right tasks and next steps

-Make good decisions along the way
+- Make good decisions along the way

-Have a map to return to when things get difficult
+- Have a map to return to when things get difficult

-Identify potential weaknesses before you experience them.
+- Identify potential weaknesses before you experience them

 Having these insights will make it easier to label and achieve your goals as you launch your online marketplace.

-1. Know What Sets Your Online Marketplace Apart (and Who It Is Targeted Towards)
+1. Know What Sets Your Online Marketplace Apart (And Who It Is Targeted Towards)

 There are a number of different online marketplace business models in the industry.
 Giant companies like Amazon, eBay, or Walmart stand out as the most obvious.

-This failure to understand the market is one of the biggest mistakes companies make early on.
+Unfortunately, this failure to understand the market is one of the biggest mistakes companies make early on.

 The best way for your marketplace business to survive is by focusing on a specific audience and product that will make you stand out.